-When inviting someone to share, you can choose between two levels:
+When inviting someone to share, you can choose between two levels as described below:

-When you extend a sharing invitation, your profile name will be included in the sharing invitation.
-Once sharing has been established between two accounts, both profile names will be visible in each other’s accounts.
+- When you extend a sharing invitation, your profile name will be included in the sharing invitation.
+Once sharing has been established between two accounts, both full profile names will be visible in each other’s accounts.
 You can change your sharing level or stop sharing at anytime.
 Learn more.

-You would directly be sharing information about ancestral origins, family relationships (including a predicted relationship if applicable) and, if you've chosen that option, health information.
-Some people are very comfortable sharing this kind of information, some are not — it's a personal choice.
+- You would directly be sharing information about ancestral origins, family relationships (including a predicted relationship if applicable) and, if you've chosen that option, health-related information.
+Some people are comfortable sharing this kind of information, some are not — it's a personal choice.

-In DNA Relatives, you can compare the shared DNA segments of two profiles you are sharing with even if those two are not sharing with each other.
-Similarly, the individuals with whom you share your profile may compare your DNA with that of people they're sharing with.
+- In the DNA Relatives feature, you can compare the shared DNA segments of two profiles you are sharing with even if those two are not sharing with each other.
+Similarly, the individuals with whom you share your profile may compare your DNA with that of other people they're sharing with.
 This aspect of sharing allows customers to compare people to each other and opens up new genealogical vistas by allowing customers to find evidence of family relationships.

-- There is some chance that someone you're sharing with could learn something about you that you didn't directly share.
-For example, if you and someone you're sharing with have a matching segment of DNA that overlaps a health-associated gene, you might infer something about their genotype on the basis of your own, or vice versa.
-While it's important that we mention this possibility, in practice it requires effort to make inferences like this, and it doesn't happen very often.
+- There is some chance that someone you are sharing with could learn something about you that you didn't directly share.
+For example, if you and someone you are sharing with have a matching segment of DNA that overlaps a health-associated gene, you might infer something about their genotype on the basis of your own, or vice versa.
+While it's important that we mention this possibility, in practice it is not easy to make inferences like this, and it doesn't happen very often.

 Generally, we recommend sharing with people you are comfortable with.
 Sharing allows you to use more of the features on the website and adds a new dimension to what you can learn about yourself and your family.
 Many customers share openly with each other and have benefited from the experience.
 As you learn more about genetics and develop a finer sense of the issues involved, you might begin to share more openly yourself.

-You may not see data for an individual with whom you are sharing if that individual's data has not yet been loaded to his or her account.
+- You may not see data for an individual with whom you are sharing if that individual's data has not yet been loaded to his or her account.
 Even though you can't see his or her information, he or she will be able to see yours.
-Once his or her data arrives you will be able to view it.
+Once his or her data becomes available you will be able to view it.